geekyNehal/TemperatureConverterTool/README.md

 # TemperatureConverterTool
-Simple Temperature Converter tool which converts celcius to Farhenheit and vice versa.
+This is a simple Temperature Converter tool which converts celcius to Farhenheit and vice versa.
+Used JAVAFX for this.